Matthew-Troost/resume/README.md

 **NFA:** <a href='https://networkforanimals.org/donate' target="_blank">➡️</a> An NGO International Animal Welfare Organization
 - Increased monthly donation influx to over £100K by writing a multifaceted payment form that integrated into their existing site.
-- Increased functionality by redesigning their CMS with auto newsletter generation, complex real-time reporting and data imports.
+- Increased functionality by redesigning their back office site with auto newsletter generation, complex real-time reporting and data imports.
 - Reduced error rate by implementing detailed logging in the payment steps.
 - *Leveraged knowledge:* coded with Vue.js, Javascript, C#, source control with TFS